AnishDe12020/blog/cl6rvtgzn09wefdnv9lkh2ehf.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660303647841/LgRlovka3.png)

-## `rigrep`
+## `ripgrep`
-[`rigrep`](https://github.com/BurntSushi/ripgrep) is an alternative to the `grep` command and the main highlight is its speed.
+[`ripgrep`](https://github.com/BurntSushi/ripgrep) is an alternative to the `grep` command and the main highlight is its speed.
 It also automatically ignores files specified in ignore files like `.gitignore` and `.ignore`.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660304440208/7FkNjBeCy.png)

 Yes, that took just 20 milliseconds!

-Rigrep comes with many other features too, like searching in specific file types and searching inside zips.
+Ripgrep comes with many other features too, like searching in specific file types and searching inside zips.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660304800607/Tj8WyJOgt.png)

 Here, we can specify the file type using the `-t` flag.

-## BONUS: `tldr`
+## BONUS: `tealdeer`
 [`tealdeer`](https://github.com/dbrgn/tealdeer) is an alternative to the [`tldr`](https://github.com/tldr-pages/tldr) tool.
 Both accomplish the same task, that is, showing community-driven help/man pages which are easier to read and understand than the traditional, detailed ones.
 Here is an example for `exa` -

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660306721508/ncF7d_nJ1.png)